StephanieQuon/StephanieQuon/README.md

 ### Hi there!
 I'm Steph (she/her) 😃

-I am a 3rd year electrical engineering student at the University of British Columbia in Vancouver, Canada.
-Previously, I was a software engineering intern at Microsoft, and I am currently a data science intern at JMIR Publications and a research assistant at the BC Centre for Disease Control and the Centre for Molecular Medicine and Therapeutics.
+I'm a 3rd year electrical engineering student at the University of British Columbia in Vancouver, Canada.
+Previously, I was a software engineering intern at Microsoft, and I'm currently a data science intern at JMIR Publications and a research assistant at the BC Centre for Disease Control and the Centre for Molecular Medicine and Therapeutics.
 Reach me at quons (at) student.ubc.ca :)

 <!--
 **StephanieQuon/StephanieQuon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.